WICG/view-transitions/scoped-transitions.md

 ### Constraints

-Scoped view transitions impose certain constraints:
+Scoped View Transitions impose certain constraints:

 * There shouldn't be more than one active transition running on the same scoped transition root.
 If a new transition is started on the same element, we